 - Spelling completion.
 When you type commands in the Command pane, the programs automatically complete the spelling of a mineral, chemical, or command name (given enough characters to identify the name uniquely)-just press the [tab] key.
 When the program cannot identify a unique name, it will cycle through the possible completions with subsequent [tab] key presses.
 You can also show all names beginning with a combination of characters by pressing Ctrl+D. - Command history.
 The programs maintain a list of previously executed commands, which can be retrieved, modified, and re-executed.
 Type history or select Run → History... to view the history list. - Special characters.
 A group of control characters is provided on the Command pane for purposes such as spelling completion and input correction. - Startup files.
 Users can establish files in their profile directories containing commands for Rxn, Act2, Tact, SpecE8, React, Phase2, X1t, and X2t to execute at startup.
 These files should be named with the app name and \startup (e.g., act2\startup.ac2) and placed in your profile directory (found by typing %appdata% in the File Explorer Address bar, e.g., "C:\Documents and Settings\jones\Application Data\GWB"). - Calculator.
 The interface will automatically evaluate any numerical expression typed in the Command pane.
-This feature facilitates, for example, conversion of numbers to logarithms, or vice versa. - Online documentation.
-The GWB User's Guides are available in pdf format online from any of the GWB programs.
-Select Help on the menubar to access them.
+This feature facilitates, for example, conversion of numbers to logarithms, or vice versa.

-These features are described fully in the User Interface chapter of the GWB Reference Manual.
+These features are described fully in the Command Line Interface chapter of the GWB Reference Manual.